gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Front brake activation explicitly confirms `Brake+launch?
 RES`, because the existing C2 reply arms Launch Assist.
-While launch is active, Front brake refuses to silently disable it; use the separately named Release launch action first.
+While launch is active, Front brake refuses to silently disable it; use the separately named End launch action first.
 Known RPM, speed, Dyno and read/clear conflicts are shown before SELECT and checked again on execution.
 Dyno confirmation names its ESC reset dependency.
 Permissions for active Dyno/brake/4WD/QV/custom ESC cannot be disabled until their operation is